 The modeled data were found to mimic the averaged nighttime conditions reported by Berg and Huettel (2008) well.
-As illustrated in Fig. 2a, the simulated vertical wave velocity (\widetilde{w}) varied between $\sim \pm 2$ cm s-1, while the associated up-and down movement of the natural oxygen gradient established by the sediment's uptake produced O_2 concentration oscillations (\widetilde{O}2) of $\sim \pm 1$ μmol L-1.
+As illustrated in Fig. 2a, the simulated vertical wave velocity (\tilde{w}) varied between $\sim \pm 2 \,\mathrm{cm}\,\mathrm{s}^{-1}$, while the associated up and down movement of the natural oxygen gradient established by the sediment's uptake produced O2 concentration oscillations (\tilde{O}2) of $\sim \pm 1 \,\mu \text{mol} \, \text{L}^{-1}$.
 These data are for the case where the velocity and oxygen concentration are "recorded" without any time lag and at exactly the same location.
 Furthermore, the simulated data exclude any current-driven turbulence so that variations in velocity and concentration are due to wave orbital motion only.
-The potential for a significant time lag bias(either positive or negative), which can arise from the wave signal alone in eddy covariance data, becomes apparent when shifting the oxygen data stepwise in time relative to the velocity data and recalculating the eddy flux for each shift (Fig. 2b).
+The potential for a significant time lag bias (either positive or negative), which can arise from the wave signal alone in eddy covariance data, becomes apparent when shifting the oxygen data stepwise in time relative to the velocity data and recalculating the eddy flux for each shift (Fig. 2b).

-The model and its results in Fig. 2 reveal key characteristics of the time lag bias due to waves:
+The model and its results in Fig. 2 reveal the following key characteristics of the time lag bias due to waves:

-- 1) As soon as there is a time lag between the velocity and the oxygen measurements (time shift $\neq 0$, Fig. 2b), a bias in the flux estimate will arise. - 2) Because oxygen sensors do not have an instant response, and because velocity and oxygen data are not measured at exactly the same location, fluxes may be biased if wave-driven fluctuations in velocity and oxygen concentration can be identified. - 3) The size of the time lag bias scales with the mean oxygen concentration gradient in the water column, therefore, it scales with the real flux.
+- As soon as there is a time lag between the velocity and the oxygen measurements (time shift $\neq 0$, Fig. 2b), a bias in the flux estimate will arise.

-- 1 4) The time lag bias can have the opposite sign of the real flux. - 2 5) The maximum time lag bias can exceed the real flux.

-- 6) For short-period waves, here 2.3 s, a time lag of only 0.20 s can give a bias equal to the real flux. - 7) The traditional time shift correction, which works well in unidirectional flow (Fig. 1), will tend to identify the time shift associated with the maximum time lag bias. - 8) The time lag bias can be minimized if the appropriate time shift is applied (Fig. 2b).
+- Because oxygen sensors do not have an instant response and because velocity and oxygen data are not measured at exactly the same location, fluxes may be biased if wave-driven fluctuations in velocity and oxygen concentration can be identified. - The size of the time lag bias scales with the mean oxygen concentration gradient in the water column, and, therefore, it scales with the real flux. - The time lag bias can have the opposite sign of the real flux. - The maximum time lag bias can exceed the real flux. - For short-period waves, here 2.3 s, a time lag of only 0.20 s can give a bias equal to the real flux. - The traditional time shift correction, which works well in unidirectional flow (Fig. 1), will tend to identify the time shift associated with the maximum time lag bias. - The time lag bias can be minimized if the appropriate time shift is applied (Fig. 2b).

 The vertical gradient in oxygen concentration is less pronounced for field situations with substantial vertical turbulent mixing.
-As a result, eddy fluxes calculated from data measured at sites with significant unidirectional currents and rough sediment surfaces, that stimulate vertical mixing (Rattray and Mitsuda 1974; Boudreau and Jorgensen 2001), will be less sensitive to time lag bias, even if orbital wave motions are present.
-The example in Fig. 2, where the maximum bias was found to be 180% of the real flux, was based on a mean current velocity of 1.0 cm s-1 and a sediment surface roughness parameter of 2 mm (Table A1).
+As a result, eddy fluxes calculated from data measured at sites with significant unidirectional currents and rough sediment surfaces, which both stimulate vertical mixing (Rattray and Mitsuda, 1974; Boudreau and Jorgensen, 2001), will be less sensitive to time lag bias, even if orbital wave motions are present.
+The example in Fig. 2, where the maximum bias was found to be 180% of the real flux, was based on a mean current velocity of $1.0\,\mbox{cm}\,\mbox{s}^{-1}$ and a sediment surface roughness parameter of 2 mm (Table A1).
 For rougher surfaces, for example with a roughness of 10 mm, additional simulations showed that the maximum bias decreased from 180 to 110% of the real flux.
-A much larger reduction in maximum bias was seen with increasing current velocity as illustrated in Fig. 3.
-For example, an increase in velocity from 1 to 5 cm s-1 or from 1 to 10 cm s-1 reduced the time lag bias by a factor of 5 and 10, respectively, as the vertical gradient was reduced.
+A much larger decrease in maximum bias was seen with increasing current velocity as illustrated in Fig. 3.
+For example, an increase in velocity from 1 to 5 cm s^{-1} or from 1 to 10 cm s^{-1} reduced the time lag bias by a factor of 5 and 10, respectively, as the vertical gradient was reduced.